-- 1 What motivated you to begin this course? - 2 Has your motivation changed at all during the last four weeks?
+- 1. What motivated you to begin this course? - 2.
+Has your motivation changed at all during the last four weeks? - 3.
+What have you concluded, so far, about the kind of work you want to do? - 4.
+What have you discovered about being able to access that kind of work for yourself?

-- 4 What have you discovered about being able to access that kind of work for yourself? - 5 What decisions have you made about the action you need to take to pursue your aspirations? - 6 How confident do you feel about achieving the kind of career you want for yourself? - 7 What would make you feel more confident? - 8 What do you want to achieve, and learn, in the remaining four weeks of the course? - 9 Think back to the idea, from Week 1, of a career being like a train journey.
+- 5. What decisions have you made about the action you need to take to pursue your aspirations? - 6.
+How confident do you feel about achieving the kind of career you want for yourself? - 7.
+What would make you feel more confident? - 8.
+What do you want to achieve, and learn, in the remaining four weeks of the course? - 9.
+Think back to the idea, from Week 1, of a career being like a train journey.
 Now take a moment or two, to visualise success in your career at some point in the future.
 Choose a time not too far away.
 Where would you be on your train journey?
 What would you be doing?
 Who else might be there?
 How would you feel?